 SB 90’s provisions make it harder for Floridians to cast their ballot, with a disproportionate impact on elderly voters, voters with disabilities, students and communities of color.

-TALLAHASSEE, Fla. — This morning, the League of Women Voters of Florida joined the Black Voters Matter Fund, Florida Alliance for Retired Americans, and several individual Florida voters to file a lawsuit challenging Florida’s Senate Bill 90, often dubbed Florida’s voter suppression bill.
+TALLAHASSEE, Fla. — On May 6, the League of Women Voters of Florida joined the Black Voters Matter Fund, Florida Alliance for Retired Americans, League of United Latin American Citizens and several individual Florida voters to file a lawsuit challenging Florida’s Senate Bill 90, often dubbed Florida’s voter suppression bill.
 The lawsuit’s filing comes the same day that the measure was signed into law by Governor Ron DeSantis.

 “The League of Women Voters of Florida has fought SB 90 since its introduction, and we’re continuing our fight now,” said Patricia Brigham, president of the League of Women Voters of Florida.
 “The legislation has a deliberate and disproportionate impact on elderly voters, voters with disabilities, students and communities of color.
 It’s a despicable attempt by a one party ruled legislature to choose who can vote in our state and who cannot.
 It’s undemocratic, unconstitutional, and un-American.”